Departmental Petty Cash Funds

 - Utilize the Corporate Purchasing Card to the extent possible.

 - Petty cash funds used for research/patient studies cannot be replenished via Petty Cash Reimbursement process.

-- A Direct Pay Form must be used.
+- A Petty Cash - Subaward form must be used.

 - Petty cash custodian is vendor.